Failed (2016)

 Independent Arms (root mean square error) for SpO2 70-100%

-Root mean square error (Arms) is a common measure of pulse oximeter device performance that combines bias and precision.
-Here we report Arms based on Open Oximetry device testing using 2013 FDA Guidelines for 510k submissions and 2017 ISO 80601.
+Root mean square error (ARMS) is a common measure of pulse oximeter device performance that combines bias and precision.
+Here we report Arms based on Open Oximetry device testing using 2013 FDA Guidelines for 510k submissions and 2017 ISO 80601, while also trying to account for expanded criteria to improve diversity of skin pigment in study cohorts (US FDA "Approach for Improving the Performance Evaluation of Pulse Oximeter Devices Taking Into Consideration Skin Pigmentation, Race and Ethnicity").
 Read more about quantification of oximeter performance on our FAQ.

 4.2%

-This is the date that the Open Oximetry collected data in the UCSF Hypoxia Lab data to 'verify' or 'dispute' device performance.
-If Arms data were obtained from a source other than the Hypoxia Lab, please review the date for that source.
+This is the most recent date that the Open Oximetry Project collected data in the UCSF Hypoxia Lab to assess this device's performance.
+If ARMS data were obtained from a source other than the Hypoxia Lab, please review the date for that source.
 Of note, device performance may be specific to a model year (even if the model name has not changed).

 01/01/2016